Indian Blocks come in a wide variety

 print.
 We’re using Paint Applicator Sponges.

-Place your fabric on top of a slightly added surface or piece of stiff foam.
+Place your fabric on top of a Foam Printing Pad.

 This gives the right amount of padding underneath the block to ensure that the whole of the design prints evenly on the fabric.
 You don’t need to press